connectrpc/connect-python/docs/errors.md

 Connect uses a standard set of error codes to indicate what went wrong with an RPC.
 Each error includes a `Code`, a human-readable message, and optionally some typed error details.
 This document explains how to work with errors in connect-python.

+For streaming RPCs, error handling has some special considerations - see the [streaming documentation](streaming.md) for details.
+You can also attach error information to headers and trailers - see the [headers and trailers documentation](headers-and-trailers.md).

 ## Error codes

 Connect defines 16 error codes.
 Each code maps to a specific HTTP status code when using the Connect protocol over HTTP.
 The full list of codes is available in the `connectrpc.code.Code` enum: